Run/Debug Configuration: Capistrano

 Specify the list of the arguments to be passed to the Capistrano task.
 The arguments should be separated with spaces.

 Select the desired stage.
 Stages can be configured in the config/deploy.rb file that appears after capifying an application.

 If your project makes use of one stage only, the default stage corresponds to production.
-Refer to 2.x Multistage Extension for details.
+For more information, refer to 2.x Multistage Extension.

 Turn on invoke/execute tracing, enable full backtrace